 Divide by pattern repeat of 65cm = 2.46

 Go up to the next whole pattern repeat = 3

 If you are shopping with us, we can calculate your fabric requirements for you.
-Either call in to the shop, or email us letting us know which of our fabrics you are interested in and your measurements taken as above (make sure you say whether the measurements are inches or centimetres – we’re happy with either).
+Either call in to the shop, or email us letting us know which of our fabrics you are interested in and your measurements, making sure you say whether the measurements are inches or centimetres – we’re happy with either.
 We’ll do the sums and let you know how much fabric you will need.